The US Election and International Education: What do Students Think?

 According to students, what should American universities do?

-We asked students how they think American universities should react to Mr. Trump being president.
+We asked students how they think American universities should react to Mr Trump being president.
 We received many valuable responses, and students seem to be quite equal in their suggestions.

-- Students think that universities should accept the fact that Mr. Trump will be the next president, and continue focusing on what is really important for their students;
+- Students think that universities should accept the fact that Mr Trump will be the next president, and continue focusing on what is really important for their students;

 - Students want American universities to keep focusing on providing high-quality education, rather than be too involved in politics;

-- Students mention the importance of diversity within university campuses, and therefore also demand the universities continue to protect minority groups and promote diversity to keep a safe, open and non-discriminatory environment for all students.
+- Students mention the importance of diversity on university campuses, and therefore also demand the universities continue to protect minority groups and promote diversity to keep a safe, open and non-discriminatory environment for all students.

 “They should maintain the standards, policies and quality of education that earned them their reputation in the first place.
 They should definitely be more welcoming and kind to international students as well as minorities.
 They should make an effort to make their campuses safer for minorities as well.
 Make a strong point on scientific findings and in contributing to the political and societal discourse. – Promote diversity, freedom of speech, equality at the university.”